 The attendee must be a member (or an authorized delegate) of the Region 6 Regional Committee.
 If not, advance approval for reimbursed attendance must be obtained from the Treasurer, who acts for the Region Director.
 If deemed necessary by the Regional Director, advance cost authorization may be required of all members.
 If the total exceeds budget limits, a pro rata percentage reduction of all claims may be made by advance notification to attendees.

-Area Meetings.
+Area Meetings

 Authorization to attend must be made by invitation or approval of the Area Chairman acting for the Region Director.
 The Area Chairman will monitor and estimate the costs in advance in cases where airfare is a major consideration in the number of people attending.
 If these costs exceed budgeted funds, Region 6 Director approval is required.
-All Area meetings should use the current IEEE expense forms and should be submitted to the Area Chairman and copy the Region 6 Treasurer for approval and attendance verification.
+Reimbursements for all Area meetings should use the current IEEE expense forms and should be submitted to the Area Chairman and copy the Region 6 Treasurer for approval and attendance verification.
 The Area Chairman will forward the approval of the expense forms to the Region 6 Treasurer to complete the reimbursement process.

-Student Activities.
+Student Activities

-The Student Activities Chairman will be responsible for deciding the number of days authorized for each student at each meeting up to a maximum of two days.
-Each person must be notified in advance if they are authorized for more than one day.
-Student activities expense reimbursement claims should be mailed to the Student Activities Chairman for approval and a copy to the Region 6 Treasurer for payment.
+The Student Activities Chairman will be responsible for deciding the number of overnights authorized for each student at each meeting up to a maximum of two overnight stays.
+Each person must be notified in advance if they are authorized for more than one overnight stay.
+Student activities expense reimbursement claims should be e-mailed to the Student Activities Chairman for Region 6 meetings or the Area Chair for area meetings approval and a copy to the Region 6 Treasurer for payment.
+Traditional mail can be used if preferred.
 Travel expense is limited to car mileage, and you should have at least three students in the vehicle.
 Air travel for student meetings shall be authorized by the Region Student Activities Coordinator or the Region 6 Director before the expense is incurred.
 Hotel rooms should be occupied by two students if possible or appropriate.

-Other Meetings.
+Other Meetings

 Attendance at other meetings for Region 6 business must have the prior approval of the Region director to receive expense reimbursement.